black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 Instead of clearing the input fields one by one, it's a good practice to create a function that handles clearing those fields.
 You can then call this function whenever you need to clear the input fields again.

 Use arrow syntax to create a reset function and set it to a pair of curly braces.

+# Step 31
+Inside the reset function, set each value of titleInput, dateInput, descriptionInput to an empty string.

+Also, use classList to toggle the class hidden on the taskForm and set currentTask to an empty object.
+That's because at this point, currentTask will be filled with the task the user might have added.